reimagined/resolve/docs/api-reference.md

 #### Implement Custom Middleware

-You can define a custom middleware as follows:
+You can define custom middleware as follows:

 ```js
 const myMiddleware = async (